MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

    The **Create User Assigned Managed Identity** pane opens.
 1. Under **Basics**, do the following:
     - **Project details**:
-        - **Subscription**: Select the Azure subscription in which you want to create the SCOM managed instance.
+        - **Subscription**: Select the Azure subscription in which you want to create the SCOM Managed Instance.
-        - **Resource group**: Select the resource group in which you want to create the SCOM managed instance.
+        - **Resource group**: Select the resource group in which you want to create the SCOM Managed Instance.
     - **Instance details**:
-        - **Region**: Select the region in which you want to create the SCOM managed instance.
+        - **Region**: Select the region in which you want to create the SCOM Managed Instance.
         - **Name**: Enter a name for the instance.

     :::image type="Create user assigned managed identity" source="media/create-user-assigned-identity/create-user-assigned-managed-identity.png" alt-text="Screenshot that shows project and instance details for a user-assigned managed identity.":::